ihmeuw/vivarium_research/docs/source/models/risk_exposures/child_growth_failure/wasting_state_exposure/index.rst

 | SAM   |  < -3 Z score                        |
 +-------+--------------------------------------+

 Exposure estimation
 -------------------

 In modeling CGF, all data types go into ST-GPR modeling.
-GBD has STGPR models for moderate, severe, and mean stunting, wasting, and underweight.
+GBD has ST-GPR models for moderate, severe, and mean stunting, wasting, and underweight.
 The output of these STGPR models is an estimate of moderate, severe, and mean stunting, wasting, and underweight for all under 5 age groups, all locations, both sexes,